IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats.md

   this version was a quick experiment to get  idea of how much overhead the extra machinery adds.
 * A version with saturated builtins (and closures).
+* A version due to Roman where the alternative CEK machine keeps track of the number of arguments to a builtin, improving the evaluation speed.

 ### Implementation